katelynsung/katelynsung.github.io/essays/AI-in-the-classroom.md

 For the practice WODs I never used any AI tools.
 Since they were only practice I would try my best to test my own skills.
 I would just make sure that if I wasn't able to finish the practice WOD, I would make sure to get the correct answer and practice them over and over in preperation for my real WOD.

 ## 3.In-class WODs
 In the beginning of the semester I refused to use AI on my real graded WODs.
 As time passed and I would frustratingly get stuck on one small thing, I began to use AI as the last minute tool if what I was doing wasn't working.
 However using AI as help for WODs seemed to help 30% of the time.
 It would either make it way more complicated, using things I never learned yet, or just not work.
+I was lucky if what ChatGPT told me would work.

 ## 4.Essays
 No, I have never used AI to write essays.

 ## 5.Final project
 For my final project majority of the time I would use previous WOD experience videos as a reference.
 But when I would have merge conflict errors or some problems that were difficult for me to solve, I would run it by ChatGPT to help me debug and understand what was wrong.
-It would help sometimes but with the many different folders and files, it would take more time trying to explain and understand more than fixing the problem.
+It was very helpful when asking questions on errors as well as how to make 'buttons' etc. However for any other problem it was more difficult trying to understand ChatGPT.
+Majority of its responses would be too complex, make things harder than it needed to be, or it just wouldn't be reliable when using so many files and folders.

 ## 6.Learning a concept / tutorial
-I would ask ChatGPT some questions time to time such as 'what does justify-context-center' do?
+I would ask ChatGPT some questions time to time such as 'what does justify-context-center do?'
 To get a detailed understanding of what the concepts that I saw in WOD experience videos meant.
 I would also use it for tutorials on how to do certain things like 'How to create buttons', 'how to correctly link pages', etc. For these questions ChatGPT was pretty accurate and helpful.

 ## 7.Answering a question in class or in Discord
 I have never used AI to answer a question in class or Discord.